streamnative/kop/docs/security.md

    - If you use `AuthenticationProviderToken`, set `oauth.validate.method` to `token` (since `AuthenticationProviderToken#getAuthMethodName()` returns `token`).

-   - If you use other providers, set the `oauth.validate.method` as the result of `getAuthMethodName()` of your `AuthenticationProvider` chosen implementation.
-For example, if my authentication provider in Pulsar is `AuthenticationProviderAthenz` then I would set the following:
+   - If you use other providers, set the `oauth.validate.method` as the result of `getAuthMethodName()` of your `AuthenticationProvider`.
+For example, if your authentication provider in Pulsar is `AuthenticationProviderAthenz`, then set the following:

         ```properties
         oauth.validate.method=athenz